liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change is included in the ongoing strategy to modularize the Portal by means of an OSGi container.
+This change is included in the ongoing strategy to modularize Liferay Portal by means of an OSGi container.

 ---------------------------------------